Top 10 In-Memory Computing experts to follow

 Top 10 Exascale Computing experts to follow

-Dr. Jack Dongarra: A Distinguished Professor at the University of Tennessee, Dongarra is known his groundbreaking work on high-performance computing (HPC) algorithms and libraries.
+Dr. Jack Dongarra: A Distinguished Professor at the University of Tennessee, Dongarra is known for his groundbreaking work on high-performance computing (HPC) algorithms and libraries.
 He’s a pioneer in the LINPACK benchmark, which drives the TOP500 supercomputer ranking.

 Dr. Thomas Sterling: As the Chief Scientist at the Center for Research in Extreme Scale Technologies (CREST), Indiana University, Sterling’s work on the ParalleX execution model has been pivotal for the advancements in exascale computing.

-Dr. D. Gropp: of the National Center for Supercomputing Applications (NCSA) and a professor at the University of Illinois, Gropp’s research on parallel computing and contributions to the Message Passing Interface (MPI) has heavily influenced exascale progress.
+Dr. William D. Gropp: Director of the National Center for Supercomputing Applications (NCSA) and a professor at the University of Illinois, Gropp’s research on parallel computing and contributions to the Message Passing Interface (MPI) has heavily influenced exascale progress.

 Dr. Katherine Yelick: A professor at UC Berkeley and an Associate Lab Director at Lawrence Berkeley National Laboratory, Yelick’s work on programming languages and compilers has paved the way for more efficient exascale computing.